haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 ## Bugs

-- Buy menu inputs work weird with new parser
 - Walking animation gets stuck sometimes
   - When walking against the enemy towards the corner
   - Sometimes when button is held for a while, walking state gets stuck